Vitamins for eyelash growth seems like a slow way to reach your naturally long eyelash goals but it’s one that is worth being patient for.

 Those days when I was first looking into how to get thicker eyelashes naturally, the first thing I did was research.
 I was curious about the various eyelash growth products on the market, but reluctant to spend the money quite yet (Latisse is over a $100!) and looking for ways I could grow my eyelashes through totally natural means, like diet and vitamins.

 Sound crazy?
 Maybe, but this research turned out to be totally worth it.
 Here’s why…

 Why Vitamins for Eyelash Growth?

 First, of course, overall physical health is important.
 Eating the best foods for eyelash growth, exercising, drinking lots of water – all contribute to a general level of health that keeps not just our eyelashes, but our skin, hair, nails, and overall demeanor looking its very best.

 And vitamins are part of this picture, too.
 Few of us eat a perfectly balanced diet (myself included), and taking a daily multi-vitamin is a way of making up for the nutrients we miss.

 But which vitamins will have a direct impact on the health of our eyelashes?
 More to the point, which vitamins will give us thicker, stronger lashes?

-If you think about it, there are three things that grow out from our bodies: fingernails, hair and eyelashes.
-As nutrients we ingest go first to the organs (including skin) and blood and nervous system, hair, eyelashes and nails only get what is left over.
-On that basis, supplements that are of direct use to these areas might benefit us.
+If you think about it, there are three things that grow out from our bodies: fingernails, hair, and eyelashes.
+As nutrients, we ingest go first to the organs (including skin) and blood and nervous system, hair, eyelashes, and nails only get what is leftover.

 So which vitamins are these?
 Follow along for a list of the best vitamins for eyelash growth!